 You'll probably use text in several places when editing a template for an album cover.
 So you can combine different fonts for a more artistic cover.

-Even though most bands use a photograph to illustrate their album cover, know that anything is possible: you can opt for illustrations, abstract shapes and even collage.
+Even though most bands use a photograph to illustrate their album cover, know that anything is possible: you can opt for illustrations, abstract shapes and even collages.

 Let's go back to photography first.
 If you want to attract attention, we advise you to insert a portrait.
 In addition, the face conveys emotions.
 You can therefore more easily transcribe the spirit of your album.